Employer Insights

 Leave covered under OFLA:

-• Pregnancy Disability Leave before or after birth of child or for prenatal care.
+• Pregnancy Disability Leave before or after the birth of a child or for prenatal care.

 • Sick Child Leave for the employee’s child with an illness or injury that requires home care but is not serious.

-• Employee’s child’s school or childcare provider is closed due to a statewide public health emergency, such as the COVID-19 pandemic school closures.
+• Sick child leave is also available if an employee’s child’s school or childcare provider is closed due to a statewide public health emergency.

-• Military Family Leave up to 14 days if employee’s spouse is a service member who has been called to active duty or is on leave from active duty
+• Military Family Leave up to 14 days if the employee’s spouse is a service member that has been called to active duty or is on leave from active duty.

-• Bereavement Leave up to 2 weeks of leave after the death of a spouse, same-gender domestic partner or custodial or non-custodial parent.
+• Bereavement Leave up to 2 weeks of leave after the death of a spouse, same-gender domestic partner or custodial or non-custodial parent, with a maximum of 4 weeks in a given leave year.

-During OFLA employers must continue to provide employees the same health insurance benefits when on leave as when at work.
-Additionally, employees must be returned to their former job or a similar position if the old job no longer exists.
+During OFLA, employers must continue to provide employees the same health insurance benefits when on leave as when at work.
+Additionally, employees must be returned to his or her former job or a similar position if the old job no longer exists.

-UPDATE: Paid leave is available as of September 3, 2023 through Paid Leave Oregon covered in the next section of this article.
+Note: Paid leave is available through Paid Leave Oregon, effective September 3, 2023, and is covered in the next section of this article.

 New call-to-action